Unemployment taxes could nearly triple by 2022 in Washington due to COVID

 “It’s huge,” said Elizabeth Reed, co-owner of Interface Technologies Northwest, a Lynnwood-based installer of commercial telecommunications systems, when told of the increases.
 “I understand we have to pay for what just happened, but you’re hitting employers for something that they had no control over.”

-Reed’s company has avoided layoffs during the pandemic, thanks to a federal pandemic loan.
+Reed’s company has avoided layoffs during the outbreak, thanks to a federal pandemic loan.
 But she says the prospect of higher unemployment taxes in the future will make her and other employers reluctant to hire new workers out of fear of higher tax penalties if they have to be laid off.

 “None of us can know what’s going to happen with COVID,” Reed said.
 “So you’re not going to hire anybody back if you don’t have to.”